Summary

 - Success

 - Successful setups generally will return some kind of 200 OK response.
+However, GraphQL requires required additional validate in the response as you can have partial successes.

 - Queries